|

 Nijiiro Diversity: Japanese Safe Spaces for LGBTQ+ community

-During Queer & Pride Amsterdam, we invited Nijiiro Diversity and Pride Center Osaka to learn about Dutch endeavors in LGBTQ+ rights exchange with Dutch peers.
+During Queer & Pride Amsterdam, we invited Nijiiro Diversity and Pride Center Osaka to learn about Dutch endeavours in LGBTQ+ rights exchange with Dutch peers.

 Nijiiro Diversity is a non-profit organization in Osaka, Japan, that advocates for and promotes LGBTQ+ inclusion and diversity in the workplace and society.
 Founded in 2013, the organization works to increase awareness of LGBTQ+ issues, provide educational resources, and support companies in creating more inclusive policies and environments.
 It aims to combat discrimination and create safe spaces for sexual and gender minorities in Japan, where awareness and support for LGBTQ+ rights have been historically limited.
 The organization's name, "Nijiiro," translates to "rainbow-coloured," symbolizing the diversity and inclusivity of its mission.